A Warm Welcome from Student Development

 Welcome to School Counselling

 At RGS we also have a counselling support service.
-Counselling gives students the opportunity to talk in private about any worries and difficulties.
+Counselling gives students the opportunity to talk in private abo0ut any worries and difficulties.
 As well as listening, counsellors also help young people to clarify their problems or difficulties, learn different coping strategies and support them in making positive changes if they wish.
 Counsellors do not give advice or tell RGS students what to do – instead they help young people to discover their choices and make their own decisions.
-We would encourage any student to speak to his parent/s, Form Tutor or Head of Year if they think that this support may be helpful to them.
+We would encourage any student to speak to a parent, Form Tutor or Head of Year if they think that this support may be helpful to them.